 - Cover cake and refrigerate for at least 4 hours or overnight.

-- Before serving, hull and slice the remaining strawberries.
-Decorate the top of the cake with strawberries and blueberries.
+- Before serving, decorate the top of the cake with remaining strawberries and blueberries.

 - Slice and serve.
 Enjoy!